The Search for Wealth

 According to the poem, why did Spain support the trips made by Columbus?

 The poem mentions the word gold twice.
-In the next scene students will learn about the 3 Gs that motivated European exploration and colonization of the Americas: gold, God, and glory.
+In the next scene, students will learn about the “3 Gs”—gold, God, and glory—a common way of summarizing some of the economic, religious, and political motivations for European exploration and colonization of the Americas.

 You can enrich the literary experience by reading and analyzing the entire poem with students.
 If you do not have access to a leveled reader that includes the poem, you can find a copy of the entire text in your school library or on the Web.